TlaskalV/NMDS_shiny/README.md

 </div>

-7. It is possible to download
+7. You can download
-* .csv tables with NMDS values of each sample site for your own analysis

-* scores for environmental factors.
+* Excel file with NMDS points coordinates and environmental variables scores.
+This is useful if you want to plot ordination in external program.

-* final pdf with rendered ggplot
+* final pdf file with rendered ggplot
 <div align="left">
     <img src="/pictures/nmds.png?raw=true" width="500px"</img>
 </div>

 > Memory on the [shinyapps.io](https://labenvmicro.shinyapps.io/shiny_nmds/) is limited, if server disconnects after upload try to reduce excel file size by deleting of unnecessary OTUs (singletons and rare ones) or use your own local R installation as described in [Where to try app](https://github.com/Vojczech/NMDS_shiny#where-to-try-app)

+[1]Ramette A. Multivariate analyses in microbial ecology.
+FEMS Microbiol Ecol 2007;62:142–60.